-Behold, the boiled peanut.
+Behold, these beautiful boiled peanuts.
 Sweet and salty morsels of heaven and a southerner’s standby summertime snack.

 There is nothing in this world quite like sucking on the briny deliciousness of a freshly boiled peanut when your hair is dripping wet from the ocean or you’re slugging back a Pepsi Cola while cheering on the local minor league baseball team.

 How to Make Boiled Peanuts

 No secret exists on how to make boiled peanuts…you just need to choose the correct kind of peanuts, prepare them via your favorite cooking method, store them correctly, and make sure you add enough salt!

 A perfectly boiled peanut has a soft outer shell (that you usually crack open with your teeth) and tender red peanuts inside that don’t stick to the shells when they’re opened.